 Rental income from an accessory unit may be utilized towards qualifying income.
+75% of the rents may be utilized.
 On a purchase transaction, the appraiser's opinion of market rent may be utilized.
-On a refinance transaction, the rental income may rely on the appraiser's opinion of market rent if vacant, otherwise rely upon the lesser of the lease or appraiser's opinion of market rent.
+On a refinance transaction, the rental income must be documented by a lease, and proof of receipt of most recent one month's rental income dated within 60 calendar days of the Note Date.
 In all cases, the appraiser must be able to verify with the building department that the accessory unit is a.) legal and b.) may legally be rented.